mattgreg/about/README.md

 Ockam has a simple developer experience and powerful primitives that orchestrate end-to-end encryption, key management, authorization policy enforcement, and mutual authentication.
 We are part of the zero-trust / shift left movement and our mission is to empower every developer to build appications that are secure by design.

-We are one of the fastest growing open source project based companies.
 We are based in San Francisco California - but our team is remote first and spread all around the world.
 If you'd like to join our team full time, you can apply to join us [here](https://www.ockam.io/team)

-Join our Open Source community discussion [here](https://github.com/build-trust/ockam/discussions)
+Join our open source community discussion [here](https://github.com/build-trust/ockam/discussions)

 Ockam is one of the 100 most popular & fastest growing open source security projects on GitHub